ARISE-Initiative/robomimic/docs/modules/configs.md

 ## Minimum Example

-Please see the [examples section](../introduction/examples.html#config-example) for more information on how to use the Config object, and examples on how the locking mechanism works.
+Please see the [config tutorial](../tutorials/configs.html) for more information on how to use the Config object, and examples on how the locking mechanism works.